DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/1-setup.md

 ## Build

 The images were pre-built and pulled during the setup of this VM, so there is no need to build them as it takes quite some time.
-Running `docker images` we should be able to see all the images we need.
+Running `docker images`{{ execute }} we should be able to see all the images we need.

-Though, there is one image we will rebuild later with the following command: the discount service.
+Though, there is one image we will rebuild later: the discount service.

 ```
 docker build -t discounts-service discounts-service